gggliuye/gggliuye.github.io/_posts/2020-09-06-philo-death.md

 **Ordinary things**  :
 * What animates the body?
 Must there be something outside the body that control the body?
 We are different from the robots, do we need soul to explain **free will** ?
 * The ability to think, reason, brief, desires, make strategies, etc. For example, the computer playing programmings.
 What grouds are there for withholding ascriptions of beliefs and desires to the computer?
 Are we just using asumptions to "argue" the argument?
 That's far from obvious.
 Are these just illusions?
 Maybe there is a **action side** and an **emotional side** of the desires (that machines don't have).
-Then it lead to the question : *Could a purly physics being feel emotions?*
+Then it lead to the question : *Could a pure physics being feel emotions?*

+**Emotion** : we have the behavioral aspect of feeling, and the sensation part of *what the feeling feels like* (or we call it **qualitative experiences** ) .
+For dualism point of view, a pure physice body cannot have the sensation part of emotion.
+For example, can blind people "feel" red?
+He have the notation of the red color, knows the apple is read, while in the mean time, he cannot actually have the feeling of feel red (as he cannot really see).
+The materialist may argue : we are not yet able to explain soul in physical view, is not equal to we won't possibly able to explain it (For an example, life in 14th century) .
+And we don't want any explanation, we want a better explanation.
+So one may ask : how soul can have conciousness?  and we cannot answer it. *This is actually a tie.*

+**Creativity** : could there be a pyhsics object that is creative?